Common Aquatic Animals: Names, Facts & Examples

 Shrimp

-• Shrimp have see-through bodies and live near the ocean floor.
+• Shrimp have see-through bodies and often live near the ocean floor.

-• They are important cleaners in the sea, eating dead plants and animals.
+• They help clean the sea by eating dead plants and animals.

-• Shrimp can snap their claws to make a loud popping sound.
+• Some shrimp can snap their claws to make a loud popping sound.

 Shrimp